raeleus/Particle-Park-Pro/README.md

 [<img src="https://github.com/raeleus/Particle-Park-Pro/assets/12948924/dc7ad3c9-69fd-4099-bfb0-89cd5878b8ab">](https://github.com/raeleus/Particle-Park-Pro/releases)

+## Update

+This project has been moved to a new repo under the libGDX organization.
+Please see here: https://github.com/libgdx/gdx-particle-editor
+This repo will be archived for reference.

 ## Purpose

 The purpose of Particle Park Pro is to replace the official libGDX Particle Editor.
 These are the goals of the project: